 When looking at the Health Index above, one of the most obvious questions is how sustainable is Austin’s health.
 Will Austin’s health trajectory follow that of New York’s in 2008, or has Austin already seen its peak?

 While nearly every market’s health suffered during the last recession, New York never bounced back as much in recent years as other markets after being near or at the top every quarter prior to the recession.
-From a fundamental point of view, the driving factor of New York’s lack of rebound can be attributed to a supply and demand issue: there was too much product being delivered in relationship to employment growth.
+From a fundamental point of view, the driving factor of New York’s lack of rebound can be attributed to a supply and demand issue: there was too much product being delivered in relation to employment growth.

 From 2009 to 2015, the employment growth in New York was among the lowest among this competitive set of markets in terms of percentage change – increasing just 7.5% over the seven-year period.
 Meanwhile, Austin’s employment growth has been the highest among the competitive set, increasing by more than 30% since 2009.
 The chart below illustrates that Austin has added the least amount of office space (supply) relative to employees added (demand).

 Austin’s conservative growth in office supply over the past seven years plays an important role in the overall investment scene as well.
 Institutional capital typically represents a likely source of CRE investment in new office product upon stabilization.
-As new buildings are typically anchored by long term leases with good credit tenants, these projects trade at relatively low cap rates.
-Limited new construction has yielded limited opportunity to invest in CRE in this corner of our market and could be a contributing factor to cap rates sustaining their relatively higher levels.
+As new buildings are typically anchored by long-term leases with good credit tenants, these projects trade at relatively low cap rates.
+Limited new construction has yielded a limited opportunity to invest in CRE in this corner of our market and could be a contributing factor to cap rates sustaining their relatively higher levels.